 This article outlines the final step to automate pulling customer insights into Zendesk via your ticket form.

-- Uploaded Touchpoint for Zendesk package
+- Uploaded Touchpoint for Zendesk private app

 - Admin access to Zendesk